-This is a must have cruise item for those scared of pirates.
+This is a must have cruise item for all of those scared of pirates.
 Or more likely, for those just interested in sightseeing from the ship.
 Check out other ships, the shore line, your port, or some passing sea creatures.
-This is absolutely essential for those wondering what to pack for a cruise to Alaska!
+This is absolutely essential for Alaska itineraries!

-If you’ve ever known someone with norovirus, then we don’t need to tell you to how important it is you add these to your cruise packing checklist.
+If you’ve ever known someone with norovirus, then we probably don’t need to tell you to add these to your cruise packing checklist.
 If you’re not careful, you’ll get to know your cruise cabin bathroom very well.
 That’s why we always bring antibacterial wipes.
 We’re not too proud to go germaphobic for a week.

 What’s that?
 Another cruise hack you say?
 Don’t share this one with too many friends and family or you’ll spoil the trick.
 Towel clips are great for… well, clipping your towel to your deck chair.
 But, they have a hidden talent.
 They also secure your deck chair so nobody else grabs it.
 While we don’t condone chair-hogging, this is what we’d use if we were of that variety.